RobertZetterlund/intro-to-ai/assignment3/report.md

     <p align="center">Figure 17: The clusters created when using different values of eps and minPts for DBSCAN.<p>
 <p>

+We notice that the only similarity between the clusters found for PRO and the general clusters is that k-means found 3 clusters in both cases.
+Otherwise the clusters found looks completly different, both when it comes to shape and noise and both for k-means and DBSCAN.
+This seems however reasonable as the distribution of the points is so different.

 ### GLY

 First we look at a scatterplot highlighting the amino acids with the GLY residue name.